 Gender bias still exists today – and for many businesses, so does the gender wage gap.
-There is no quick fix solution to structural problems like biases toward gender, race or sexuality – but businesses trying to counter the effects of gender bias and diversify their workforce and board often find themselves asking the question: How to recruit more women?
+There is no quick-fix solution to structural problems like biases toward gender, race or sexuality – but businesses trying to counter the effects of gender bias and diversify their workforce.

 From gender inclusive hiring practices to mentorship, we explore a few different ways to create a foundation for women to thrive in business and handy tips on how to empower women in the workplace for long-term growth.